 Gemma, virtual fundraiser

-If you’ve been inspired by their challenge it’s not too late to sign up to the Virtual London Marathon.
+If you’ve been inspired by their challenge why not create your own?
 Challenge yourself to do something amazing for autism research.